splinesreticulating/WellSaid/README.md

 ### Common Issues

 - **0 Messages Found**: Open the Messages app on your Mac and sign in if you haven't already.
-Summaries and replies will be available once you've signed in and your partner has sent at least one message.
+Summaries and replies will be available once you've signed in and your contact has sent at least one message.
-- **Messages Not Loading**: Ensure you've set the correct `PARTNER_PHONE` in your `.env` file.
+- **Messages Not Loading**: Ensure you've set the correct `CONTACT_PHONE` in your `.env` file.
 - **Permission Issues**: WellSaid needs access to your Messages database.
 Make sure Terminal/your editor has Full Disk Access in System Preferences > Security & Privacy.
-- **Go Button Disabled**: Conversation summaries are only available when your partner has responded in the selected time frame.
+- **Go Button Disabled**: Conversation summaries are only available when your contact has responded in the selected time frame.

 ## Acknowledgements